defi-wonderland/world-id-governor-core/README.md

 `rootExpirationThreshold` should never be 0 in Mainnet and Mainnet testnets due to a discrepancy between the WorldID protocol on Ethereum and L2s.

 We recommend setting `rootExpirationThreshold` as small as possible, but always greater than 0.
 For example: 20 minutes, so it forces the root to be recent while giving the user enough time to generate the proof and vote.
+At the same time, Governance should be aware of changes in the `rootHistoryExpiry` in the Router contract, and update the variables accordingly.

 ## Licensing